MIA1kl/Final-Project/README.md

 # [AIU's Library]

-## Author: Natalia Klimareva, Fatima Bekmamatova COM19-A
+## Authors: Natalia Klimareva, Fatima Bekmamatova COM19-A

 Each university has its own library.
-Unfortunately, there are not enough books for all students.In order for the librarian to see exactly how many books are left, we have created an app where he can add books, edit their number, link the book to the student and see the date when the student must turn in the book.
+Unfortunately, there are not enough books for all students.In order for the librarian to see exactly how many books are left, we have created an app where employee can add books, edit its number, link the book to the student and see the date when the student must turn in the book.

 ## There is the first and main window: